ydb-platform/ydb/ydb/docs/en/core/concepts/connect.md

 Examples:

 * `grpc://localhost:7135` is an unencrypted data interchange protocol (gRPC) with the server running on port 7135 of the same host as the client.
-* `grpcs://ydb.example.com` is an encrypted data interchange protocol (gRPCs) with the server running on the ydb.example.com host on an isolated corporate network and listening for connections on YDB default port {{ def-ports.grpcs }}.
+* `grpcs://ydb.example.com` is an encrypted data interchange protocol (gRPCs) with the server running on the ydb.example.com host on an isolated corporate network and listening for connections on YDB default port {{ ydb-ports.grpcs }}.
-* `grpcs://ydb.serverless.yandexcloud.net:{{ def-ports.grpcs }}` is an encrypted data interchange protocol (gRPCs), public {{ yandex-cloud }} Serverless YDB server at ydb.serverless.yandexcloud.net, port {{ def-ports.grpcs }}.
+* `grpcs://ydb.serverless.yandexcloud.net:{{ ydb-ports.grpcs }}` is an encrypted data interchange protocol (gRPCs), public {{ yandex-cloud }} Serverless YDB server at ydb.serverless.yandexcloud.net, port {{ ydb-ports.grpcs }}.

 ## Database path {#database}